 Suitable for analysing technology options and implementation approaches in depth, this template gives you a structured approach to:

 - analysing options and making a recommendation

 - describing the costs, benefits and risks of that recommendation

-- guidelines for writing an outstanding executive summary, or ‘case for change’
+- writing an outstanding executive summary, or ‘case for change’